Confused about diet during cancer treatment - read this...

 • These preliminary studies are based on small groups and mostly in breast and ovarian cancer.

-• The fasting regimes caused side-effects including: headaches, hunger, weakness, nausea, light-headedness and weight loss.
+• The fasting regimes caused side effects including headaches, hunger, weakness, nausea, lightheadedness, and weight loss.

-• Due to the lack of strong evidence and the risk in certain people it is not advised if you have certain conditions, such as heart disease, diabetes or previous or existing eating disorders.
-A low body mass index (BMI≤19kg/m2) or history of recent weight loss.
+• Due to the lack of strong evidence and the risk in certain people, it is not advised if you have certain conditions, such as heart disease, diabetes, or previous or existing eating disorders.
+A low body mass index (BMI≤19 kg/m2) or history of recent weight loss.

 Supplements